Essential tremor is a brain condition that causes a part of your body to shake uncontrollably.

 This unintentional shaking motion is called a tremor.
 The hands and forearms are the most commonly affected areas.
-However, the following parts of your body can also be affected:
+But the following parts of your body can also be affected:

 In rare cases, tremors can occur in the legs and feet.

-Other medical conditions, such as Parkinson’s disease, can cause tremors.
-With essential tremor, however, there’s no known underlying condition that triggers the tremors, and there are no other associated symptoms.
-The tremors can begin at any age, but they most commonly affect older people.
+Other conditions, like Parkinson’s disease, have tremors as a symptom.
+But with essential tremor, there’s no known underlying cause that triggers the tremors, and there are no other associated symptoms.
+The tremors can begin at any age, but they’re most common in older people.

-Essential tremor is a fairly common disorder, affecting approximately 7 million people in the Unites States according to the journal Tremor and Other Hyperkinetic Movements.
-It isn’t life-threatening and doesn’t cause any serious health problems, although the shaking may make daily activities, such as eating and drinking, difficult.
+Essential tremor is a fairly common disorder, affecting approximately 7 million people in the United States.
+It isn’t life-threatening and doesn’t cause any serious health problems, although the shaking may make daily activities, like eating and drinking, difficult.

 Most people experience tremors when they’re trying to do something, like tying their shoelaces.
 These tremors are known as action tremors.
 Other people may experience tremors when they’re not doing anything.
 These are called tremors at rest.

 Tremors can range from minor to severe.
 Your tremors may be so minor that they don’t affect your everyday life, or they may be severe enough to interfere with your normal activities.

 The following are symptoms of essential tremor in different parts of the body: